 - Written for Bella Hristova, solo violinist

-- Commissioned by Vermont Symphony Orchestra, Kansas City Symphony Orchestra, Louisville Orchestra, Quad Cities Symphony Orchestra, and Reno Chamber Orchestra with support from New Music USA
+- Commissioned by the Kansas City Symphony Orchestra, Louisville Orchestra, Quad Cities Symphony Orchestra, Vermont Symphony Orchestra, Delaware Symphony, Westchester Philharmonic, Rogue Valley Symphony, and Reno Chamber Orchestra with support from New Music USA

 -Premiered in Flynn Center for the Performing Arts by Bella Hristova violin, Jaime Laredo conductor, and Vermont Symphony Orchestra; March 19, 2016